makerdao/mips/MIP15/mip15.md

 Defines the critical bug criteria that necessitate a dark spell.

 **MIP15c4: Dark Spell Governance Vote**
-Defines the required governance processes for implementing a dark spell, independent of the monthly governance cycle.
+Defines the required governance processes for implementing a dark spell, independent of the monthly Governance Cycle.

 **MIP15c5: Policy**
 Describes the Policy for handling critical vulnerabilities in the Maker Protocol.